 What Do Theses and Dissertations Look Like?

 As you embark upon this important element of your academic career, you should be aware of what a dissertation or thesis looks like.
 After all, how can you write a dissertation chapter if you've never read one before?
-Advisers often focus on the content of your dissertation or thesis since this is the culmination of a stage of your academic career and as such should showcase your writing, research, and critical thinking skills-but the form of a dissertation or thesis is tougher to teach.
+Advisers often focus on the content of your dissertation or thesis since this is the culmination of a stage of your academic career and as such should showcase your writing, research, and critical thinking skills-but the form of a dissertation or thesis is also important, and commensurately more difficult to teach.

-In every discipline there are expectations as to what a dissertation or thesis should include and how it should be formatted.
-Even though as a writer you have control over how to explain your ideas and how to organize them within the text, scholars in your field have agreed upon how a dissertation/thesis should be organized, what certain chapters you should include, or how many chapters (minimum) a dissertation or thesis should have, and how those are formatted, just as an example.
-This is where seeing and reading what other writers within your discipline and department have done will be helpful-and you should do this sooner rather than later.
+For every discipline there are differing expectations as to what a dissertation or thesis should include, as well as how it should be formatted.
+Even though as a writer you have control over how to explain your ideas and how to organize them within the text, scholars in your field have agreed upon how a dissertation/thesis should be organized: what types of chapters you should include, the minimum number of chapters a dissertation or thesis should have, and how those are formatted.
+This is where seeing and reading what other writers within your discipline and department have done will be helpful.
+You should do this sooner rather than later.

 - Start by asking your adviser if they have any suggestions of dissertations or theses you should look at.
 They may point you to things like the writings of an ex-advisee or a certain literature review article in a journal.

 - After speaking to your adviser, you can seek out either a reference librarian or a subject librarian to find other dissertations or theses in your subject area.
 Find out more about how to access dissertations and theses via KU Libraries.

 - Reading not just for content but also for form will help you understand better how to put together your dissertation or thesis.

 - Think about how the project as a whole is organized as well as how the individual chapters are organized: how do they separate their literature review from their discussion of their results, for example?
 Do they utilize headings and subheadings or bulleted lists at any point?